My opinions, my thoughts, my tribute and my memories of PAM and

 One PAM member (and this is the small mindedness I refer to), told me, “I'm sure if you have been around the museum or even have come to one of the monthly fundraiser dinners that we have to help pay the bills you would know this. " So, I interpret this again, in that you have to be a local or within the Bloomington area to support PAM or get an answer to a problem going on.

-No mention or thought about being a global presence.
+No mention or thoughts about being a global presence.
 Let me explain

 further.
 A person living abroad with